Jumping Out of My Skin:

 For my chemo cycles, I went to the same doctor who had treated my mother when she was diagnosed with ovarian cancer in 2000.
 Sharing the treatment history with the doctor was reassuring because I knew that I am in safe custody, and I had full faith in winning the battle against cancer.
 Trust and belief play a vital role in the entire treatment process.

 In both my mother and my cases, chemotherapy was more of a preventive measure than a cure.
 We were blessed to diagnose cancer at a very initial stage.
-So we were assured that we did not delay in starting the treatment.
-Early healing is very important because the body is in a sensitive position, and every day matters.
+So, we were assured that we did not delay in starting the treatment.
+Early healing is critical because the body is in a sensitive position, and every day matters.
 This is the main reason why we did not waste time in my operation either.

 The biggest side effect that I faced was depression.
 I took time to accept myself, what I was going through, and the multiple possibilities.
 My mother prepared coriander stock soup to ease my constipation, and it worked wonders for me.
 Due to the removal of my fallopian tubes, I experienced major muscle cramps during the chemo sessions.
 I had tonic water every seven or ten days, and it helped me a lot.
 It is common to lose appetite because the body faces so much stress and loses cell-strength.
 My mother prepared the heartiest meals for me and got me everything that I liked.
 What was diagnosed in July, ended in December 2017.

 If I have to talk about a challenge that I faced in my personal life during my struggle with cancer was the loss of a job.
 Though it seems a professional affair, it had a direct impact on my morale.
 Though the doctor had waved the green flag and allowed me to continue with work, my school’s management felt that it would be best to keep me away.
 It was a time when I needed to distract myself from my problems and earn for myself, but I felt helpless in front of their decision.